-Friends of friends: These people might have seen your Facebook posts but are not necessarily in the group of people you talk to on a daily basis.
-These are your classmates, colleagues, club members, fellow volunteers, neighbours, anyone that you see around your community
+Friends of friends: These people might have seen your Facebook posts, but aren’t necessarily in the group of people you talk to on a daily basis.
+These are your classmates, colleagues, club members, fellow volunteers, neighbors, anyone that you see around your community

-Your friends’ friends: Be sure to ask your friends to invite their friends in the event as well!
-That way, your event is seen across multiple social circles and you have a higher possibility of people that you do not know directly donating to your GoFundMe.
+Your acquaintances: Be sure to ask your friends to invite their friends in the event as well!
+That way, your event is seen across multiple social circles, and you have a higher possibility of people that you don’t know directly donating to your GoFundMe.

-Pro tip: There is not an option to invite all of your Facebook friends and that is okay!
+Pro tip: There’s not an option to invite all of your Facebook friends, and that’s okay!
 People feel more included in events when they see your personal invitation, and a hand picked guest list.
-Remember, people are more likely to donate when they feel like you are personally contacting them because you want their support.
+Remember, people are more likely to donate when they feel like you’re personally reaching out to them because you want their support.

-The key to a successful GoFundMe Facebook Event is sharing the “why” behind your event, and a summary of what you are raising money for.
+The key to a successful GoFundMe Facebook Event is sharing the “why” behind your event, and a summary of what you’re raising money for.
 To see an example, click here.

 Not sure how to create a Facebook event?
 Click here to learn how.

-Pro Tip: Be sure to select “Private Event” if you are raising money for a surprise and do not want the beneficiary to find out.
+Pro Tip: Be sure to select “Private Event” if you’re raising money for a surprise and don’t want the beneficiary to find out.

-After you have created your event and invited all of your friends, it is important to consistently post updates to keep your supporters in the loop.
+After you’ve created your event and invited all of your friends, it’s important to consistently post updates to keep your supporters in the loop.
 Since the Facebook event is a more dedicated audience, feel free to post more frequently to remind them about your campaign, as well as your achievements and successes.

 Since Facebook events can only be two weeks, you can create a Facebook group after the event is over.
 That way, you can keep the momentum going and continue to have your team behind you to help you reach your goal!
 Facebook groups are best when everyone is on the same page, so be sure that you invite a small group of dedicated friends and family to help you in the final sprint.
 Learn how to make a Facebook group here.